argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 4. `qdel` - cancel an uneeded request for resources

 #### `qsub` - submit a job to run
-* Users Guide, Section 2, page UG-11 and Reference Guide Sec 2.57, page RG-216
+* Users Guide, Chapter 2, page UG-11 and Reference Guide Chapter 2, section 2.57, page RG-216

 The single biggest difference between Cobalt and PBS is the way you select resources when submitting a job.
 In Cobalt, every system had its own Cobalt server and you just specified the number of nodes you wanted (-n).
 With PBS, we are planning on running a single "PBS Complex" which means there will be a single PBS server for all systems in the ALCF and you need to specify enough constraints to get your job to run on the resources you want/need.
 One advantage of this is that getting resources from two different systems or "co-scheduling" is trivially possible.

 ##### Resource Selection and Job Placement #####
-Section 2.57.2.6 RG-219 Requesting Resources and Placing jobs
+Section 2.57.2.6 RG-219 Requesting Resources and Placing jobs in the Reference Guide.

 Resources come in two flavors: